adventurerscodex/adventurerscodex/CONTRIBUTING.md

 It's easy!

 First, check out the issues on the GitHub page.
+If you're a new contributor, then you might want to check out the issues tagged `easy`.
+These are issues that are good for newcomers and others that aren't familiar with the application.
 Once you have a feature, or bug in mind, fork this repo, clone your fork and create a branch.

 The branch you create should have a name like this: